-The National Epilepsy Day is celebrated in India every 17th of November each year.
-This day promotes awareness on epilepsy.
+National Epilepsy Day is celebrated in India every 17th of November each year.
+This day promotes awareness of epilepsy.
 It aims to join all the people together in order to highlight the problems faced by people who are suffering from epilepsy.
-The day also sheds light to the plight of the relatives, family, and caregivers of people with epilepsy.
+The day also sheds light on the plight of the relatives, family, and caregivers of people with epilepsy.
 The Day is a joint initiative by the International Bureau for Epilepsy (IBE) and the International League Against Epilepsy (ILAE).

 About the National Epilepsy Day

 The National Epilepsy Day lays out a platform for all the people with epilepsy to share their life stories.
 This day also calls for all people to advocate for proper legislation that would guarantee the rights of people with epilepsy.
 Motivations speakers also join the celebration by telling people with epilepsy to live their lives to the fullest no matter the circumstances.

 Even though epilepsy is one of the oldest known medical conditions, there is still a lot of misunderstanding and public fear about epilepsy.
 Because of this stigma, many people are still reluctant to talk about epilepsy.
 And this reluctance eventually leads to people with epilepsy living their lives in shadows, them being discriminated in their communities and workplaces, and lack of funding for researches that can lead to breakthroughs in the treatment of the disease.
 For people suffering from epilepsy, the discrimination against them is much more painful than the disease itself.

 Hence, the purpose of the National Epilepsy Day is to raise awareness about the disease as well as to educate the general public so that they can be well informed about the facts of epilepsy.
 The day also advocates for better treatment and care for epilepsy patients as well as for more investment in researches about the disorder.